pschool-in/curriculum/content/grammar/sentence/sentence-passage.md

 ```
 A sentence is usually a group of words connected to form a meaningful idea.
 Any written text is made up of a collection of sentences.
 Sentences can be classified into 4 types.
 # Declarative
 A declarative sentence simply makes a statement or expresses an opinion.
-It other words, it just declares something.
+In other words, it just declares something.
 This is the most common and frequently used type of sentence. eg:
 I am reading a book.
 # Imperative
 An imperative sentence gives a command or makes a request.
-Usually in imperative sentences, the subject is hidden and understood. eg:
+Usually, in imperative sentences, the subject is hidden and understood. eg:
 Please sit down.
 # Interrogative
 An interrogative sentence asks a question.
 It usually ends with a question mark. eg: